Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 This page is part of multiple pages about robot configuration and usage.
 Please choose the [robot tag](https://docs.duet3d.com/t/robot) to see an overview.

-# 5 axis CNC

-A 5 axis CNC is built from three cartesian axes (including the possibility to double axes, like a gantry CNC) and two rotary axes.
-This kinematics subtype includes Pentarod, Open5x and CoreXY based 3D printers also.
-This kinematics allows
-* work on 5 sides without workpiece rearranging
-* nonplanar work by tilting the tool

-Properties:
-* the rotary axis which is parallel to the X axis is called A axis, to Y is the B axis and to Z is the C axis when they are in 0 degree position.
-Two of them are used, AC, AB or BC.
-For AC, AB, BC there are 2 different assemblies possible, e.g. A with C assembled on it (in this case, traditionally A is called master or 4th axis and C slave or 5th axis because C is linked and depends on A), or C with A assembled on it.
+# Supported robot types described on this page

+The following description includes the following robot types:
+* CNC 5 axis AC or BC, head/head, head/table or table/table
+* CoreXY or CoreXZ with AC or BC rotational axes.
+Z can move the table or the head similar to a CNC
+* Pentarod or Open5x like
+* 5BarParallelScara with AC or BC rotational axes (planned)

+# AC, BC

+The types above have a specific method to move X, Y, Z and addional two rotational axes which are called AC or BC:
+* AC is using rotational axes which are parallel to the X and Z axis
+* BC are axes parallel to Y and Z axis
+* head/head means both rotational axes are assambled at the head, head/table is mixed and in table/table mode, both are assembled at the bottom.
+The possibilities have different results in respect to workpiece size, stability etc., but it is not discussed here.
+* in head/head and table/table mode, one rotary axis is assembled on top of the other.
+Tradionally, they are named master and slave, e.g. if C is assembled on top of A, A is master, C is slave.
 * a rotating spindle has only one important orientation, the Z axis.
 Two rotations are sufficient to describe it's orientation.
-* the rotary axes can be installed at the spindle ("head") or table, resulting in subtypes head/head, head/table, table/table
-* the possibilities have different results in respect to workpiece size, stability etc., but it is not discussed here.

-If for some reason the rotational axes are named UVW, the default firmware behaviour is to handle them as linear.
-To change it to rotational, use M485 R1 for the letters.
-ABCD are handled by firmware as rotational by default.
-The firmware must know whether its rotational to calculate speed limits and distances correctly, e. g.

-In G-Code G0, G1 the XYZ letters are cartesian coordinates and AC (or BC, AB) are rotary angles, i. e. different units of measurement are used.
-An alternative G-Code uses IJK tool vectors, used e. g. by Fanuc.
-The letters IJ conflict with G2/G3 commands, where they have a different meaning, so IJK is not used until there is a standardized solution.
+* if for some reason the G-Code doesn't use AC, but other letters like UV, they can be remapped with the M669 P"mapDriveLetterDn" parameter.

 # Denavit-Hartenberg (DH)